Posted on 9 January 2020

 The Hall Today

-The London Yearly Meeting of the Society of Friends purchased the Hall in 1951 for £9,000 and it still belongs to the the society today.
-Swarthmoor Hall is nowadays regularly used for courses and retreats.
+The London Yearly Meeting of the Society of Friends purchased Swarthmoor Hall in 1951 for £9,000 and it still belongs to the society today – who regularly use it for courses and retreats.

 There are also daily tours of the Hall and its gardens.
 Inside the hall there are six historic rooms to view in which you will find a fine selection of 17th Century furniture as well as items associated with early Quaker history.